Texas Rental Market Trends in 2026

 With its robust economic growth, diverse population, and thriving job market, the state of Texas has attracted countless new residents and businesses in recent years.
 In fact, Texas has gained the most new residents of any state since 2000, with 9 million additional people calling Texas home in 2022, according to the Census Bureau.
 That’s out of a total of 30.5 million residents spread across more than 1,200 municipalities, making Texas the second-most-populous state in the U.S. What’s driving this growth is Texas’ business-friendly reputation and strong job creation across sectors like technology, healthcare, and energy.

-This influx of new residents fuels demand for rental properties; and as a result, tens of thousands of rental units have been built in cities like Austin, Dallas, and Houston over the last several years.
-But due to this flood of new construction, rent growth and occupancy rates have recently floundered in these big-name cities.
+This influx of new residents fuels demand for rental properties; and as a result, tens of thousands of rental units were constructed in cities like Austin, Dallas, and Houston over the last several years.
+Due to this flood of new construction, rent growth and occupancy rates floundered in these big-name cities.
+But as of 2026, the tide is gradually turning: Supply growth is slowing considerably, giving these markets time to absorb excess inventory.
+While challenges remain, the slowdown in development combined with continued job and population growth could indicate that these cities are beginning to enter a recovery phase.
+Meanwhile, smaller markets throughout Texas avoided these oversupply challenges and continue to offer steady rent growth and attractive investment fundamentals.

-That’s why this post will dig into 5 up-and-coming real estate markets where the data suggests there’s an opportunity for rental investors and property managers who are looking to expand into or within Texas in 2025.
-To help you assess the opportunity, we’ll share rental market statistics for each city, including inventory growth, rent growth, vacancy rates, cap rates, and property price appreciation; plus, figures that point to economic and demographic trends in each market.
+This post will dig into 5 up-and-coming real estate markets where the data suggests there’s an opportunity for rental investors and property managers who are looking to expand into or within Texas in 2026.
+To help you assess the opportunity, we’ll share rental market statistics for each city, including inventory growth, rent growth, vacancy rates, cap rates, and home value appreciation; plus, figures that point to economic and demographic trends in each market.

 Source: National Association of Realtors